DonCiervo/DonCiervo/README.md

 # Welcome to my online presence!

-### Hi!
-I'm Jay - **an aspiring computer science researcher** meddling somewhere at the intersection of software engineering and business intelligence.
+### I'm Jay - **an aspiring computer science researcher** meddling somewhere at the intersection of software engineering and business intelligence.

 💬 Ask me about anything inner source, software engineering and BI!